LCGant/Graph-Theory-Project/README.md

 This project implements Dijkstra's algorithm as a solution to the proposed problem: Finding the shortest path in an undirected graph, which uses dynamic memory allocation.

+## Context

+This project was developed as part of a university course on graph theory.

 ## How to Run the Code

 1. Compile the code using a C compiler.
 For example: